To apply for a Postgraduate Doctoral Loan students must:

 - granted leave to remain or a child of someone granted leave to remain, under section 67 of the Immigration Act 2016

-To be eligible under section 67 you must have been living in the UK for at least three years before the first day of the first academic year of your course.
+- they’re granted ‘Calais leave’ to remain, or they’re a child of someone granted ‘Calais leave’ to remain, and their course started on or after 1 August 2020.
+To be eligible with ‘Calais leave’, they must have been living in the UK for at least three years before the first day of the first academic year of their course.

 They must be under 60 on the first day of the first academic year of their course to get a Postgraduate Doctoral Loan.